gonzalofranetovic/theme-academic-cv/content/event/rc282024/index.md

 ---
-title: ISA RC28 on Social Stratification and Mobility Summer Meeting 2024 - Social Inequality and Public Policy
+title: ISA RC28 on Social Stratification and Mobility Summer Meeting 2024

-event: ISA RC28 on Social Stratification and Mobility Summer Meeting 2024 - Social Inequality and Public Policy
+event: ISA RC28 on Social Stratification and Mobility Summer Meeting 2024
 event_url: https://sites.brown.edu/rc28/

 location: Brown University, Providence, USA

-summary: Social Relationships as Distributive Inferences - Implications of Socioeconomic Segregation of Acquaintances on People's Attitudes Toward Inequality.
+summary: "Social Relationships as Distributive Inferences: Implications of Socioeconomic Segregation of Acquaintances on People's Attitudes Toward Inequality"
-abstract: Social Relationships as Distributive Inferences - Implications of Socioeconomic Segregation of Acquaintances on People's Attitudes Toward Inequality.
+abstract: "Social Relationships as Distributive Inferences: Implications of Socioeconomic Segregation of Acquaintances on People's Attitudes Toward Inequality"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.